 - Background: a summary of problem and general knowledge in the field.

 - Hypotheses, Questions, and Relevance: articulates specific hypotheses, questions to be addressed, and importance of research.

 - Approach: a general description of approaches with caveats, possible problems, alternative approaches, and resources of expertise.

 - Timeline: a general timeline for completion of the work.

 - Communication: potential audiences for the work (meetings, publications).

-Students submit this proposal to their guidance committee who will read it and provide input in a committee meeting, which should take place no later than the end of their third semester.
-Upon review by the guidance committee, students must defend their proposal in an oral examination.
+Students submit this synopsis to their guidance committee who will provide input in a committee meeting, which should take place no later than the end of the third semester.
+Upon review by the guidance committee, students defend their proposal in an oral examination.

 Qualifying Examination: The inter-disciplinarity inherent in the MESB graduate program requires that students integrate their training and research objectives across different fields of inquiry.
 This integration across fields is intended to foster unique perspectives on persistent questions in biology.
-To demonstrate the significance of the new perspectives inculcated by their research proposals, students must also submit an additional written qualifying examination.
-Written qualifying examinations may take the form of a review or synthesis article that emphasizes the integration of the research disciplines of the primary and secondary mentors and the significance of doing so given the problem.
-The specific format and outline of the written examination is to be determined by the guidance committee.
+To demonstrate the significance of the new perspectives reflected in their research proposals, students must also submit a written qualifying examination.
+Written qualifying examinations may take the form of a review or synthesis article that emphasizes the integration of the research disciplines of the primary and secondary mentors and the significance of this integration given the proposed research problem.
+The specific format and outline of the written examination will be determined by the guidance committee.
 Once complete, the written qualifying examination will be submitted to, and assessed by, the guidance committee on a pass/fail basis.

 Advancement to Candidacy: The student is advanced to candidacy after the qualifying examination has been successfully passed and other requirements have been fulfilled.